tweepy/tweepy/docs/api.rst

                          segment has index 1, and so on.

+.. method:: API.chunked_upload_finalize(media_id)

+   Use this endpoint after the entire media file is uploaded via appending.
+   If (and only if) the response contains a ``processing_info field``, it may also be necessary to check its status and wait for it to return success before proceeding to Tweet creation.

+   :param media_id: The ``media_id`` returned from the initialization.

+   :rtype: :class:`Media` object

 .. method:: API.create_media_metadata(media_id, alt_text)

    This endpoint can be used to provide additional information about the